Lispectree/web-security-labs/vulnerabilities/authentication/featured/lab-02-password-reset.md

 ---

 ## Short overview
-This lab demonstrates how flaws in password reset functionality can allow attackers to change passwords for other accounts without proper authorization.
-Specifically, the reset token was not properly validated, allowing the attacker to submit arbitrary usernames and set passwords.
+In this lab, I explored a flaw in the password reset functionality that allowed me to reset passwords for other accounts without proper authorization.
+The reset token was not validated on the server side, which made this possible.

 ## Goal
-- Exploit a password reset flaw to modify passwords of other accounts.
+- Exploit weak password reset logic to change passwords in a controlled lab environment.
-- Understand how missing server-side validation of tokens can compromise account security.
+- Understand how missing server-side validation can compromise account security.

 ## Environment & tools
-- Lab: PortSwigger Web Security Academy (controlled lab)
+- Lab: PortSwigger Web Security Academy
-- Tools: Browser + Burp Suite (Proxy and Repeater) to inspect, modify, and replay requests.
+- Tools: Browser + Burp Suite (Proxy, Repeater)

 ---

-## Step-by-step (sanitized, lab-only)

-### 1) Inspect password reset flow
+## My steps (narrative, sanitized)

-1. Click the **Forgot your password?** link and submit a test username.
+1. I clicked the **Forgot your password?** link and submitted my own username.
+I viewed the password reset email sent by the lab and opened the reset link.
-2. Observe the reset email sent in the lab environment, noting that a reset token is included as a URL query parameter.
+2. I intercepted the POST request for submitting the new password in Burp Suite and noticed the reset token was included as a URL parameter.
+The username was a hidden input in the form.
-3. Intercept the POST request that submits the new password; the username is included as a hidden field.

-### 2) Test token validation
-1. Send the intercepted POST request to **Burp Repeater**.
-2. Remove the value of the reset token in both the URL and request body.
-3. Observe that the password reset still succeeds, confirming that the token is not being validated.
+3. I sent this request to **Burp Repeater** and deleted the value of the reset token in both the URL and request body.
+When I submitted the request, the password reset still worked, confirming the token was not being validated.

-### 3) Exploit the flaw
-1. Request another password reset in the lab.
-2. In Burp Repeater, remove the reset token again.
-3. Change the username parameter to a target account (lab environment only).
-4. Set a new password and send the request.
+4. I requested another password reset and repeated the test to ensure the flaw was consistent.

-### 4) Verify
+5. To exploit the flaw, I changed the username in the request to a target account and set a new password.
+Sending this request allowed me to reset the password for the target account in the controlled lab environment.
-- Log in to the target account using the new password in the controlled lab.
+6. I logged in to the target account using the newly set password and accessed the account page, successfully solving the lab.
-- Access the user account page to confirm that the password reset was successful.

 ---

-## What I observed (sanitized)
+## My observations (sanitized)
-- The server allowed password resets without validating the token.
+- The password reset token was not validated, allowing me to reset any account password.
-- Changing the username in the request permitted control over other accounts in the lab environment.
+- Changing the username in the request enabled control over other accounts in the lab environment.
-- The attack was reproducible across multiple attempts.
+- The attack was reproducible and consistent.

  `images/lab-02-password-reset.png`

 ---

 ## Mitigation
-- Always validate reset tokens on the server side before accepting new passwords.
+- Validate reset tokens on the server side before accepting new passwords.
-- Ensure reset tokens are single-use, time-limited, and tied to the correct user account.
+- Use single-use, time-limited tokens tied to the correct account.
-- Return generic responses to prevent revealing token validity or account existence.
+- Return generic responses to avoid revealing token validity or account existence.
-- Monitor and log all password reset attempts for suspicious activity.
+- Monitor and log suspicious password reset attempts.

 ---

 ## Lessons learned
-- Password reset flows are high-risk areas that require strict server-side validation.
+- Password reset flows are sensitive areas that require strict server-side validation.
-- Failure to properly validate tokens can allow attackers to compromise other accounts.
+- Failing to validate tokens can compromise account security.
-- Automated testing in a controlled lab is essential for safely identifying these flaws.
+- Controlled lab testing allows safe exploitation of logic flaws to understand their impact.